dku-plant-futures/dku-plant-futures.github.io/about.markdown

 </p>

-[Xing Shi Cai](mailto:xingshi.cai@dukekunshan.edu.cn) is an Assistant Professor of Mathematics at Duke Kunshan University and the advisor for Plant Futures DKU.
-Passionate about promoting a plant-based diet to reduce animal suffering and combat climate change, he occasionally writes on these topics on his [website](https://newptcai.gitlab.io/).
+[Xing Shi Cai](mailto:xingshi.cai@dukekunshan.edu.cn) is an Assistant Professor of Mathematics at Duke Kunshan University and the advisor for the Plant Futures DKU club.
+He is passionate about promoting a plant-based diet as a means to reduce animal suffering and combat climate change.
+He occasionally writes on these topics on his [personal website](https://newptcai.gitlab.io/).
+As the club advisor, he organizes Meatless Monday Lunches at DKU's canteen, arranges visits to vegetarian restaurants in Kunshan and the surrounding areas, and hosts documentary screenings and lectures on environmental issues.

 ## Contact